 This section discusses requirements for the general layout of your manuscript, the order of front and back matter, and page numbering.
-See the Sample Pages located below for additional information.
+See the Sample Pages for additional information.
 Guidelines are similar for both theses and dissertations; instructions specific to theses or dissertations will be marked accordingly.

 Footnotes or Endnotes: Follow the accepted practice of your discipline or the chosen style manual.
 The format selected should be consistent throughout the manuscript.

 Spell check: Change the word processor spelling setting to include words in ALL CAPS.

 Arabic numbers (1, 2, 3, etc.) are placed at the bottom center of the page on all pages, beginning with the number 1 on the Approval page.

 Order of Preliminary Pages

 The preliminary pages consist of the following pages in this order:

 Title page (Required)

 Approval page (Required)

 Copyright page (Optional)